kellymakesstuff/spork/readme.md

 ## Sprint 1

-The mission of **Spork** is to provide a platform for beginner cooks where they can entertain their friends and loved ones using food items that are already at their disposal
+The mission of **Spork** is to provide a platform for beginner cooks where they can entertain their friends and loved ones using food items that are already at their disposal.

 <br>

 ### MVP and Goals

+Spork is being completed in consideration of the UX team's design vision and desired featured list as presented.

 1. Build backend with express and MongoDB
 2. Two-function search bar